CherryDev-Arch/CherryDev-Arch/README.md

 ### 📔 Hobbies

-I do music production as a side project, and I'm also a turntablist (DJ).
-Though I would prefer to spend my free time learning.
-When I feel stressed, I will often sing
+I'm a DJ and beatboxer, and occasionally a vocalist, but I also enjoy games in my free time.

 ### 📝 Career